The Functional Nurse Podcast - Nursing in Functional Medicine

 This conversation is ideal for holistic nurses, functional medicine nurses, nurse coaches, and any clinician passionate about midlife women’s health, community care, and integrative practice.

-Wednesday Aug 09, 2023
+Aug 9, 2023

-Wednesday Aug 09, 2023
+Aug 9, 2023

 In today's episode, Brigitte Sager, DNP, explores one of the most essential aspects of functional medicine: evaluating and understanding patient readiness and motivation for change.
 Learn how to assess where patients are on the readiness spectrum, adapt your approach, and use coaching techniques to guide them toward lasting lifestyle transformations.